balderdashy/sails-docs/reference/Blueprints.md

 > **WARNING**
 > Association blueprints (v0.10) are currently experimental!
-> This API is likely to change.
+> This API is likely to change!

 ### Overview